Tempered glass vs Non-Tempered glass

 What’s the difference?
 Tempered and non-tempered or standard glass differ primarily in how they are created.
 Standard glass is created through an annealing process of rapid cooling.
 Many glass manufacturers prefer this method because it allows them to make more glass in a shorter amount of time.
 Tempered glass is created through a process that cools it at a much slower rate, which makes tempered glass 4 times stronger on average than standard glass.

 Tempered glass is often referred to as safety glass and for good reason!
 Because of the cooling process that tempered glass goes through, it is much more resistant to impacts and scratches.
-If it does break, tempered glass will break into small, blunt pieces throughout the entire sheeting, rather than standard glass, which will break into large, dangerous shards.
+If it does break, tempered glass will break into small, blunt pieces throughout the entire sheeting, rather than non-tempered glass, which will break into large, dangerous shards.
 Tempered glass is used in automobiles, skylights, furniture and cell phone screens because of the way that it shatters.
 When a rock hits a windshield, it just leaves a crack; it doesn’t completely shatter like a glass plate that is dropped.
 This is because the windshield is created with tempered glass.

 Make the safer choice

 Our skilled team has been in the glass business for over forty years and knows how important safety is for any glass feature in your home.
-Contact us today to learn more about how Anchor-Ventana Glass can provide the glass in your next project.
+Contact us today to learn more about how Anchor-Ventana Glass can provide the custom glass in your next project.